xacrimon/dashmap/README.md

 Benchmarks are currently not fantastic and can be improved and more can be created.
 Help is welcomed with open arms.

+**NOTE:** Benchmarks are currently being revamped for v4; hopefully a bit more scientific this time, stay tuned.

 Also, to be brutally honest, do your own benchmarking with your setup.
 This is one of infinite possible configations.
 It doesn't speak for how it will work for you.